 What doesn’t pet insurance cover?

-Most types of pet insurance will exclude:
+Most types of pet insurance won’t cover:

 - Treatment for pre-existing conditions – injuries and illnesses your pet was already suffering from when you took out the policy